 1) Public Art Planning Process – The vision and recommendations of the 2025-30 Public Art Plan were informed by extensive community engagement (overview of results here) carried out by County Arts with support from the municipality through over 50 interest holder interviews; an Artist Focus Group; engaging with hundreds of community members and partners through a Have Your Say survey, conversations at 10 community events, and exploratory Public Art Walk and Community Conversation events in Picton and Wellington; consulting with the Accessibility and Heritage committees; and more.

 2) Committee, Panels, and Consultations – Residents participate through the Public Art Committee (PAC – Terms of Reference here), Selection Panels, and community consultation opportunities for certain projects.
-The current Community Representative Members on the PAC are: Kamee Abrahamian, Golshan Abdmoulaie, Shyanne Brant, Paul Epp, Jamie Janx, and Victoria Taylor – check out their bios here!
+The current Community Representative Members on the PAC are: Kamee Abrahamian, Paul Epp, Jamie Janx, and Victoria Taylor – check out their bios here!
+Golshan Abdmoulaie, and Shyanne Brant were former committee members, we thank them for their contributions.

 3) Community-initiated Public Art – County Arts will serve as a resource for information and supports for community members, BIAs, Community Organizations, and others seeking to pursue public art projects, and develop and maintain this user-friendly Public Art webpage.